Don't Judge an Object by Its Context: Learning to Overcome Contextual Bias

 \subsubsection{Overall Results}

 In Table~\ref{table:mscoco_results}, we report performance on \cocoStuff for the $\mathrm{20}$ most biased categories.
 First, we observe that the \standard classifier has much better performance for co-occurring compared to exclusive test splits.
-This clearly demonstrates the inherent context bias present in \cocoStuff, as \standard classifier struggles when biased categories do not co-occur with context. \classBalance yields marginal gains indicating that weighing the rare exclusive cases alone cannot address context bias.
+This clearly demonstrates the inherent contextual bias present in \cocoStuff, as \standard classifier struggles when biased categories do not co-occur with context. \classBalance yields marginal gains indicating that weighing the rare exclusive cases alone cannot address contextual bias.